omniatalaat77/AirBnB_clone/web_ststic/README.md

-this is the project web ststic
+This is folder web ststic